 Provides employment opportunities for students to assist them in earning the funds necessary to meet college expenses.
-The student normally works 10-15 hours a week, and eligibility is based on need.
-Students interested in obtaining a work study position need to contact the Financial Aid Office for further details and eligibility.
+The student works approximately 20 hours a week, and eligibility is based on need.
+Students interested in obtaining a work-study position need to contact the Financial Aid Office for further details and eligibility.
+Available positions will be posted on the TKU website under current openings.

-William D. Ford Direct Loan Program (Federal Student Loan)
+Federal Direct Loan Program (Federal Student Loan)

 The Direct Loan is a low interest loan borrowed directly from the U.S. Department of Education.
 The loan limit is determined by federal guidelines, which are based on grade level and student's enrollment status.
 Loans are available to college and seminary students.
 Repayment begins after the borrower graduates, ceases to be enrolled at least 1⁄2-time, or stops attending.
 Information on current interest rates, loan limit eligibility and required enrollment status can be found at www.studentaid.gov.

-Federal Direct loans have a minimum attendance requirement of at least part-time status.
+Federal Direct loans have a minimum attendance requirement of at least half-time status.

-Terms of Eligbility
+Terms of Eligibility